lsst/faro/doc/lsst.faro/design.rst

 Directory structure
 -------------------

+* ``python``

   * ``python/lsst/faro/base``:  contains base classes used throughout the package.

   * ``python/lsst/faro/preparation``: contains classes that generate intermediate data products.

   * ``python/lsst/faro/measurement``: contains classes to generate metric values.
 Each measurement produces one scalar ``lsst.verify.Measurement`` per unit of data (e.g., per tract, per patch).

   * ``python/lsst/faro/summary``:  contains classes that take a collection of ``lsst.verify.Measurement`` objects as input and produce a single scalar ``lsst.verify.Measurement`` that is an aggregation (e.g., mean, median, rms) of the per-tract, per-patch, etc. metrics.

   * ``python/lsst/faro/utils``: contains utility classes and functions that may be used in multiple instances throughout the package.

+* ``pipelines``: contains yaml files to configure which metrics are run as part of a pipeline and the detailed execution parameters for metric calculations.
+Pipelines can be built hierarchically.
+The organization of the pipeline directories mirrors the organization of the python directories.

+* ``config``: contains general configuration for the ``lsst.faro`` package (e.g., mappings between bands/filters to facilitate calculation of color terms)

+* ``bin`` and ``bin.sh``: contain scripts for exporting metrics to `SQuaSH <https://sqr-009.lsst.io/>`_.

 Naming conventions
 ------------------

+``lsst.faro`` uses camelCase variable names.